 Mauser-type tangent-leaf sight graduated 200 to 2000 meters in 100m increments.
 33.M front sight protector is a single piece snap-on type.

 Acceptance markings were not added to the rifle originally.
 A letter 'E' was stamped on the barrel shank.
-The model designation '33M' is only marked on the buttplate.
+The model designation '33M' is only marked on the top strap of the buttplate.
 Most parts of the rifle are serialized

 An Arisaka T-38 type sliding action cover is utilized.